afragen/admin-only-jetpack/README.md

 Only show the Jetpack menu to admin privileged users.
 Hide the menu from all other users.

+Consider this a loose fork of [Jetpack Only for Admins](https://wordpress.org/plugins/jetpack-only-for-admins/) by [Andrija Naglic](http://profiles.wordpress.org/andrija).

 ## Development

 PRs are welcome against the `develop` branch.